dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Justin Fisher:**
- yeah I mean I'm
+ yes I mean I'm
-obviously um I'm not is technically no I go down my I know some administration you know I'm not I'm not like a hardcore expert by any stretch of the imagination
+obviously I'm not is technically no I go down my I know some administration you know I'm not I'm not like a hardcore expert by any stretch of the imagination